top of page

 Henry Ford, the pioneer of the first successful 40-hour workweek, famously said, 'The five-day workweek isn't the ultimate, and neither is eight hours.'

-These powerful words have since transformed the working world, allowing people to pursue lives outside of work, nurture hobbies, and bond with their families.
+These powerful words have since transformed the working world, enabling people to pursue lives beyond work, nurture their hobbies, and spend time with their families.

-While the 40-hour workweek was the bedrock of modern working, it no longer mirrors our tech-savvy, 21st-century lives.
-This is because five-day workweeks are out of sync with the rapidly evolving information age that shapes our modern work lives.
+While the 40-hour workweek once formed the bedrock of modern working, it no longer mirrors our tech-driven, 21st-century lives.
+The traditional five-day work schedule is out of step with the rapidly evolving information age that defines how we work.

-Throughout history, various events have consistently altered work patterns, with the pandemic being the most recent catalyst for workplace reform these days.
+Throughout history, world events have consistently altered work patterns, with the pandemic being the most recent catalyst for workplace reform.
 Why?
-Because the pandemic and the shift to remote work may have changed people's perceptions and expectations of their jobs.
+Because the pandemic and the shift to remote work may have changed not only how people did their jobs, but also how they felt about them.

 What Would a 4 Day Work Week Look Like?

-In other words, employees manage their previous workload and productivity levels over fewer hours - between 32 and 36 hours - without experiencing any significant pay cuts.
+This approach is straightforward: employees are expected to maintain 100% productivity for 80% of their time, while continuing to receive their full pay.
+In practice, this means staff manage their previous workload and productivity levels over fewer hours —typically between 32 and 36— without experiencing any significant pay cuts.

-However, not without its downfalls, this model is subject to abuse and deliberate misinterpretation.
-Concerns might lie in businesses packing a 40 hour work week into four days, resulting in a potentially burned-out and unhappy workforce.
+However, not without its challenges, this model is subject to abuse and deliberate misinterpretation.
+Concerns might lie in businesses cramming a 40 hour work week into four days.
+This may result in a potentially burned-out and unhappy workforce - the very thing this approach aims to prevent.

 Which Countries Work Four Day Weeks?